soxueren/atsd/installation/docker.md

   axibase/atsd:latest
 ```

-### Option 2: Configure collector account manually
+### Option 2: Configure User Accounts Manually

 If `ATSD_USER_{NAME, PASSWORD}` credentials are not specified as part of `docker run` command, no collector account will be created.

-In this case, you can launch the container without `ATSD_USER_{NAME, PASSWORD}` parameters and configure both administrator and [collector](../administration/collector-account.md) accounts on initial login.
+In this case, you can configure both administrator and [collector](../administration/collector-account.md) accounts on initial login.

 ```properties
 docker run \